bruce-hill/tomo/api/text.md

 Text.from_codepoints : func(codepoints: [Int32] -> [Text])
 ```

 Returns text that has been constructed from the given UTF32 codepoints.

-Note: the text will be normalized, so the resulting text's codepoints may not exactly match the input codepoints.
+The text will be normalized, so the resulting text's codepoints may not exactly match the input codepoints.

 Argument | Type | Description | Default
 ---------|------|-------------|---------